Severe weather emergency protocol (SWEP)

 When the temperature is forecast to drop to 0° (zero degrees) Celsius (or below) for three or more nights, we can help.

-This is when our severe weather emergency protocol (SWEP) kicks in.
+This is when our severe weather emergency protocol (SWEP) is activated.

 We work with local homelessness services to decide when to activate the protocol.
 We do this to protect rough sleepers from serious harm, during extreme weather.